-During the first wave of the pandemic, many schools closed abruptly, leaving parents scrambling to handle child care and distance-learning needs at the same time.
+Many schools closed abruptly during the first wave of the pandemic, leaving parents scrambling to handle child care and distance-learning needs at the same time.

 If a second wave occurs, schools could close again, so prepare for an extended school closure.
 How will you handle child care and home learning if that happens?
 What worked with your child’s distance learning the first time around?
 What didn’t?
 What books, tools, or supplies would have helped make the process easier?

 If your child will use distance learning in the event of school closures, now is a good time to invest in a new laptop or tablet.
-When shopping on Amazon, use a browser extension like Wikibuy to make sure there isn’t a better deal somewhere else.
+Use an Amazon price tracking website, like Camelcamelcamel, to make sure you get the best deal.
+You can also add the Wikibuy browser extention.
+When you’re shopping on Amazon it will look for better prices at other retailers.
 Remember, if schools close again, parents around the country will likely rush to buy laptops and other learning tools, which means these items could be back-ordered for a significant length of time.
 If you need to upgrade, do it now.

 If you’re a teacher, start planning for an extended closure this coming fall or winter.
 Planning ahead can help you avoid some of the confusion that resulted during the first round of last-minute closures.
 Our article on resources for schools and teachers during COVID-19 closures has resources both parents and teachers can use to find distance-learning equipment and software, as well as websites to help low-income families get set up for distance learning.

-Many parents around the country are making the switch to permanent home schooling out of safety concerns and the realization that their children learned quite well at home.
-According to a May 2020 poll conducted by the American Federation for Children, 40% of parents are more likely to home-school or do distance learning after school lockdowns end.
+Many parents around the country are making the switch to permanent home schooling out of safety concerns and the realization their children learned quite well at home.
+According to a September 2020 survey of 310 parents by Homeschool Expert, a resource for home-schooling families, 50.22% of parents were “very or extremely concerned” about the health and safety of their children at school.
+And 84% of parents have reduced their work schedule to provide education to their children, with 43% having reduced their hours between 25% and 50%.

 7. Prepare to Work From Home

 Erik Brynjolfsson, director of the Stanford Digital Economy Lab at the Institute for Human-Centered AI, along with several colleagues, researched the effects of COVID-19 on remote work.
-According to their research, half of those employed before the pandemic are now working from home.
+According to their research, half of those employed before the pandemic are currently working from home.
+And several 2020 surveys conducted by Stanford economist Nicholas Bloom estimate that 42% of the U.S. labor force is now working from home full time.
 And many employers are considering making this transition permanent to save money and keep their teams healthy.